marckean/marcseparation/_docs/36-alex_parenting.md

 ### After School care

 Why doesn't Alex put the kids in after school care?
-Well just like I mentioned in the section [Co-Parenting not working](/marcseparation/co_parenting/), Alex has no money to spend on the kids, as she's spending it all
+Well just like I mentioned in the section [Co-Parenting not working](/marcseparation/co_parenting/), Alex has no surplus money to spend on the kids, as she's spending it all legal fees, [she's living beyond means just trying to stay afloat](/marcseparation/child_support/) in the current matrimonial home.
+Her part time job paying peanuts and the huge reliance on child support money, she's in the deep end just trying to stay above the water.

 ### Aunty Vic - 5 star hotel pool